Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models: Methodology

 \subsection{Vocabulary extension}

-It is typical to extend a tokenizer with new tokens by training a new tokenizer with in-domain data and adding the non-overlapping tokens in the order of the trained vocabulary.
+\paragraph{Naive extension} It is common to extend a tokenizer with new tokens by training a new tokenizer with in-domain data and adding the non-overlapping tokens in the order of the trained vocabulary.
+As HF transformers relies on merge lists, it is also necessary to create merges leading to the added tokens.
 We generate the merges leading to the new tokens based on the token priorities, as opposed to simply merging the two tokenizers' merge lists, since we found the prior provides better results (see Appendix~\ref{sec:naive-extension-methods}).
 We refer to this method as \textbf{the naive approach}.

-As an improvement, we propose \textbf{continued tokenizer training} to improve tokenization efficiency (see Figure~\ref{fig:extension}).
-We define \textbf{continued BPE training} as reapplying the BPE algorithm to in-domain data, using token pair frequencies of the text tokenized with the existing tokenizer to create the new merges.
-During the creation of the new merges and tokens, we ensure that the token resulting from the merge is valid according to the training implementation of the underlying tokenizer.
+\paragraph{Continued tokenizer training} As an improvement, we propose \textbf{continued tokenizer training} to improve tokenization efficiency (see Figure~\ref{fig:extension}).
+We define \textbf{continued BPE training} as reapplying the BPE tokenizer training algorithm to in-domain data, using token pair frequencies of the text tokenized with the existing tokenizer to create the new merges.
+During merge creation, we ensure that each resulting token is valid according to the training implementation of the underlying tokenizer.

-\textbf{For Byte-level BPE models} \cite[BBPE][]{radford2019language}, this involves first applying the pre-tokenizer to segment the text, then tokenizing the resulting segments to count the token pair frequencies within them.
+\textbf{For Byte-level BPE models} \cite[BBPE][]{radford2019language}, this involves first applying the pre-tokenizer to segment the text, then tokenizing the resulting segments to count token pair frequencies within the pre-tokens.

-\textbf{For SentencePiece BPE models} \cite{kudo2018sentencepiece}, we tokenize the text and follow SentencePiece's merging rules by respecting constraints such as keeping different scripts separate and only allowing the space symbol at the beginning of a token.
-We also extend the vocabulary with characters to ensure vocabulary coverage if necessary, before finding the extension merges, and also ensure that the training data is Unicode NFKC normalized.
+\textbf{For SentencePiece BPE models} \cite{kudo-richardson-2018-sentencepiece}, we tokenize the text and follow SentencePiece's merging rules by respecting constraints such as keeping different scripts separate and only allowing the space symbol at the beginning of a token.
+If necessary, we also extend the vocabulary with missing characters to ensure coverage before finding extension merges and ensure that the training data is Unicode NFKC normalized.

-In both cases, we then run the standard BPE algorithm for tokenizer training using pair frequencies, continuing merges until the desired number of new tokens is reached.

-While the results show that the success of the proposed method depends heavily on language (see Section~\ref{sec:results}), the method itself is language-agnostic, similar to BPE tokenizer training, which also requires only texts in the target language.
+In both cases, we then apply the standard BPE algorithm for tokenizer training using pair frequencies from the tokenized texts and creating merges until the desired number of new tokens is reached.
+For extending the original tokenizer we simply append the new tokens to the vocabulary and the new merges to the merge list in the order they were created.
+Similar to BPE tokenizer training, this method is language-agnostic and only requires texts in the target language.